AllenNeuralDynamics/openscope-experimental-launcher/docs/source/rig_launchers.rst

     manual runs that still log metadata and copy rig files into the session folder.

+Regardless of where the previous attempt stopped, every resume requires the operator to press **Start/Resume SLAP2 acquisition** again before signaling completion.
+This forces SLAP2 to relaunch, reinitialize microscope hardware, and only then allows the **End SLAP2 acquisition** confirmation that releases Python to continue.

 For quick smoke testing, ``params/matlab_local_test_params.json`` exercises the workflow with ``sample_matlab_entrypoint.m`` which writes a heartbeat file to the session directory.